Generic Name: etoposide (injection) (ee TOE poe side)

 You should not be treated with etoposide if you are allergic to it.

 Tell your doctor if you have ever had kidney disease.

 Using etoposide may increase your risk of developing other types of cancer, such as leukemia.
 Talk with your doctor about your specific risk.

-Etoposide can harm an unborn baby or cause birth defects if the mother or the father is using etoposide.
+Etoposide can harm an unborn baby if the mother or the father is using etoposide.